Subtitle: a game of warrior women and broken boys

-Sam’s dad is wooed to take over as Warden of the South when they defeat the Tyrells and the ‘previously on’ reminded us he’s Terrible Too so of course he’s gonna sign on with Scarsei and her feckless brother-lover.
+Sam’s dad is wooed to take over as Warden of the South when they defeat the Tyrells, and the ‘previously on’ reminded us he is Also Terrible, so of course he’s gonna sign on with Scarsei and her feckless brother-lover.

 Finally, Qyburn and his league of mad scientists have built…well, basically the thing that Bard the Bowman uses to kill Smaug.